openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 ## Channels

+A bridge does not expose and channel.

-A bridge exposes this read only channel:
+Gateways expose this read only channel:
 - version (this is a firmware version of your Tahoma device)

 Roller shutters and awnings expose these channels: